 Child sacrifice is an abomination.
 In certain districts of Uganda, witchdoctors convince people desperate for money, to bear children, or to rid their bodies of disease that only a child’s body part, such as the head, the fingers, or the private parts — mixed with traditional medicine — will cure the problem.
 Ritual demands that the parts be removed while the child is still alive and conscious.
 World Vision’s Amber Alert-style program is taking on child sacrifice in Uganda.

-Father, protect Your children from abductors who prey on the most vulnerable.
+Father, we come to you in prayer to protect Your children from abductors who prey on the most vulnerable.
 Bless the radical partnership between leaders of all faiths, law enforcement, traditional healers, and communities to stop child sacrifice once and for all.
 Comfort grieving parents in their time of unimaginable loss.

 “Rescue those being led away to death; hold back those staggering toward slaughter.” —Proverbs 24:11 (NIV)